ReCodEx/cleaner/README.md

 **Windows:**

-- TODO
-- TODO
+- run `python setup.py bdist_wininst` to generate clickable binary installer
+- install program using generated installer in `dist` directory

 ## Configuration and running

+Generally there are two steps which has to be done to properly run cleaner service.

+- editation of configuration file and setting up all things needed. **Note: Cache directory which will be cleaned should be same as for workers!**
+- Setup cron to execute cleaner in given interval (once in a day should work)

+**Linux (with systemd):**

 Installation of `cleaner` contains `systemd` `*.timer` and `*.service` files which can be used to run it.
 Running through `systemd` is quite advised, because of prepared configuration.
-In case of manual execution, `cleaner` should be run using `cron` with some reasonable interval (once in day should work).

-- edit configuration file `/etc/recodex/cleaner/config.yml`. **Cache directory which will be cleaned should be same as for workers!**
+- edit configuration file `/etc/recodex/cleaner/config.yml`
 - run with systemd timer via `sudo systemctl start recodex-cleaner.timer`

+**Linux (with cron):**

+In case of manual execution, `cleaner` should be run using `cron` with some recommended interval.

+- edit configuration file `/etc/recodex/cleaner/config.yml`
+- edit crontab (`/etc/crontab`) and add following line: `0 0 * * * /usr/bin/recodex-cleaner -c /etc/recodex/cleaner/config.yml`
+- given entry will run cleaner at 00:00 every day

+**Windows:**

+Cronning in Windows is provided by `Task Scheduler`.
+TODO...